 One of the more popular apple tree varieties, the gravenstein has been cultivated since the 17th century.
-It originated in Denmark in the early 1600s (it was proclaimed the "national apple") and brought to the United States with Russian settlers in the early 1800's.
+It originated in Denmark in the early 1600s (it was proclaimed the "national apple") and brought to the United States with German settlers in the 1820's.
 Orchards were first established at Fort Ross in California.

 Today its apples are known for their versatility and depth of flavor.
 The trees are primarily grown commercially in regions such as Sonoma, California, but they are easy enough for anyone to grow on their property, provided you can offer them ample sunlight and plenty of water.

 Gravenstein apples have a distinctive tangy yet sweet flavor and their flesh is white and honey-scented.
 The apples range from round to oblong, with flattened bottoms.
 When ripe, they appear yellowish-green and have blushing on their base and crown.

 |Botanical Name||Malus gravenstein|

 |Mature Size||12-15 feet|

 The gravenstein apple tree will take two to five years to bear fruit.
 Its fruit will appear in the summer months (typically July and August).
 The medium to large gravenstein apple are crisp, juicy, and finely grained, with a smooth texture.
 The trees are picked in July and August.
 Once harvested, the fruit will only remain fresh for two to three weeks.

 There are several diseases that can impact apple trees, and gravenstein apple trees are susceptible to blight, apple scab, and powdery mildew.
 They are also prone to moth damage, but sticky traps can successfully keep pests away from your fruit.